📣 Dual product launch: Better Excel Automation and Better PDF Automation are out for Jira Cloud! (both are free!)

 Manual archiving.
 Manual archiving is sufficient for one-off use cases or small teams with a low volume of Confluence content.

 Automatic archiving for small teams.
 If you just want to automate what you would do manually, you can use Automation for Confluence Cloud actions.
 It can work if you have a relatively low number of spaces.
 If Confluence is business-critical, you want more control over content review workflows, content owners, and Confluence notification emails.
-You need an enterprise-grade archiving regardless of team size.
+You need enterprise-grade archiving regardless of team size.

 How to archive a page in Confluence

-For small teams, the built-in single-page archiving feature in Confluence Cloud could work.
+Alternatively for small teams, the built-in single-page archiving feature in Confluence Cloud could work.
 Individual pages can be archived manually from the three-dot menu on each page.

 Teams on Confluence Data Center can set up the content lifecycle management rules to track page views and page expiration.
 Schedule notifications to remind content owners automatically.
-It simplifies your work as a Confluence admin or project manager by giving an overview of content status, automated notifications and archiving.
+It simplifies your work as a Confluence admin or project manager by giving an overview of content status, automated notifications, and archiving.

-Archive a Confluence page with Better Content Archiving
+Archive a Confluence page with Better Content Archiving and Analytics

-Better Content Archiving for Confluence Cloud offers custom statuses, automated content review, notification, and archiving features at scale.
+Better Content Archiving and Analytics for Confluence Cloud offers custom statuses, automated content review, notification, and archiving features at scale.
 It helps you figure out how to archive a page both in Confluence Data Center and Cloud.

 Bulk archive Confluence pages